 In Dublin alone, you’ll find a variety of free museums and galleries to visit.

 There are others across the country that are free to visit.
-Some include the Crawford Art Gallery in Cork, the Museum of Country Life in Co.
-Mayo, the Monaghan County Museum, and the Sligo County Museum, and the Jackie Clarke Collection in Ballina, Co.
-Mayo.
+Some include the Crawford Art Gallery in Cork; the Museum of Country Life in County Mayo; St. Nicholas' Church in Galway; the Monaghan County Museum, and the Sligo County Museum, as well as the Jackie Clarke Collection in Ballina, County Mayo.

 If you must eat during the day, you could pop into a small café and order a bowl of hearty soup and a roll or some delicious Irish cheese and crackers.